Paris in the interwar period: City government and politics

-The unity of communists and socialists within the Popular Front did not last long; the communists wanted France to intervene in the Spanish Civil War and to outlaw the Parti Social Francais, moves which the socialists opposed.
+The unity of communists and socialists within the Popular Front did not last long; the communists wanted France to intervene in the Spanish Civil War and to outlaw the Parti Social Français, moves which the socialists opposed.
 The communists and socialists split.
-On March 16, 1937, in Clichy. a communist crowd attacked a meeting of the Parti Social Francais, and battled police.
+On 16 March 1937, in Clichy, a communist crowd attacked a meeting of the Parti Social Français, and battled police.
 Six persons were killed and two hundred injured.
 A wave of strikes hit the city.
-Work on the 1937 Exposition was halted the communist-led strikes, and only the pavilion of the Soviet Union was finished on time.
-At the end of December 1937, the gas supply, electricity supply and transport in Paris was stopped by strikes. in March 1938, communist-led strikers occupied the factories of Citroën and other large enterprises.
+Work on the 1937 Exposition was halted by the communist-led strikes, and only the pavilion of the Soviet Union was finished on time.
+At the end of December 1937, the gas supply, electricity supply and transport in Paris was stopped by strikes.
+In March 1938, communist-led strikers occupied the factories of Citroën and other large enterprises.
 In April 1938, the strike was joined by the telephone workers and taxi drivers.
-On April 10, Blum and his government were forced to resign, and were replaced by a center-right government led by Edouard Daladier.
-The new government began to prepare for a war the which began to appear inevitable.
+On 10 April, Blum and his government were forced to resign, and were replaced by a center-right government led by Edouard Daladier.
+The new government began to prepare for a war that began to appear inevitable.
 Paris factories increased the pace of the defense industry factories, which had been largely stopped by strikes.
 At the end of 1938, while German aircraft factories were producing 300 military aircraft per month, French factories in the Paris region produced only 150.
-The first defense exercise was held in Paris on February 2, 1939, and Parisian workers began digging twenty kilometers of trenches to use as shelters in the event of bombing attacks.
+The first defense exercise was held in Paris on 2 February 1939, and Parisian workers began digging twenty kilometres of trenches to use as shelters in the event of bombing attacks.